• Skip to primary navigation

 • Pour into a large ovenproof dish, and press extra berries into the top to decorate.

-• Bake in oven for 30 minutes or until golden and all milk has evaporated.
+• Bake in oven for 30 minutes or until golden brown and all milk has evaporated.

-• Slice off a piece and serve with dairy-free yoghurt or coconut whipped cream, extra berries and your favourite nut butter!
+• Slice off a piece and serve with dairy-free yoghurt or coconut whipped cream and your favorite toppings!

 Tried this recipe?Leave a rating above and mention @vancouverwithlove or tag #vancouverwithlove on Instagram!